thanhhau097/safety/README.md

             - 0, 3, 4, 6
             - 1, 2, 4, 7
             - ...
-    - By doing this work, we can get more and more data to training.
+    - By doing this work, we can get more and more data for training.
 It made our model get higher accuracy.
     - In testing phase, to get more accurate result, with each initial sequence, we generate n sequences from original sequence, and predict all of them, then use voting to get final result.